Sanjeevani09/Janani-Jivan/README.md

 ## About the Project

-Janani Jivan aims to revolutionize maternal healthcare by offering a comprehensive suite of services designed to support and empower expectant mothers throughout their pregnancy journey.
+Janani Jivan aims to revolutionize maternal healthcare by offering a comprehensive suite of services to support and empower expectant mothers throughout their pregnancy journey.

 ## Features